bettervim/better-tmux/README.md

 Getting started with BetterTmux takes less than 2 minutes.
 Check out our [documentation](./docs/README.md) to begin customizing your tmux environment.

+## FAQ

+**"Is this project a replacement for my `tmux.conf`?"**

+- **Short answer**: Not yet.
+- **Long answer**: This is our plans for this project.
+Currently, we don't support all possible tmux configurations and options, but we plan to support the most common ones.

+**"What happens if I need something that is not supported by BetterTmux?"**
+- We recommend using your `tmux.conf` alongside BetterTmux.
+This allows you to use any native tmux command as an escape hatch.

 ## License
 MIT